ariusford/phase-0-unit-1/week-1/github-intro/README.md

 [Week 1 Home](../)

-# U1.W1: Introduction to Version Control, git, and GitHub
+# U1.W1: Introduction to Version Control, git, and GitHub This is arius

 ## Learning Competencies
 By the end of this lesson, you should be able to: